Terms and Conditions

 Chamber of Commerce: 65880854

-If the activity of the entrepreneur is subject to a relevant licensing system: the data about the supervisory authority;
+If the activity of the entrepreneur is subject to a relevant licensing system: the data on the supervisory authority;

 If the entrepreneur practices a regulated profession: